Smith College

-Smith College is a private liberal arts women's college in Northampton, Massachusetts.
+Smith College is a private liberal arts women's college in Northampton, Massachusetts, United States.
 It was chartered in 1871 by Sophia Smith and opened in 1875.
-It is the largest member of the historic Seven Sisters colleges, a group of elite women's colleges in the Northeastern United States.
-Smith is also a member of the Five College Consortium, along with four other nearby institutions in the Pioneer Valley: Mount Holyoke College, Amherst College, Hampshire College, and the University of Massachusetts Amherst; students of each college are allowed to attend classes at any other member institution.
+It is a member of the historic Seven Sisters colleges, a group of women's colleges in the Northeastern United States.
+Smith is also a member of the Five College Consortium with four other institutions in the Pioneer Valley: Mount Holyoke College, Amherst College, Hampshire College, and the University of Massachusetts Amherst; students of each college are allowed to attend classes at any other member institution.
 On campus are Smith's Museum of Art and Botanic Garden, the latter designed by Frederick Law Olmsted.